andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 The coming decades call for the production of information technology to become so circular that the use and reuse of, for example, a mobile phone has no greater environmental impact than picking a fruit from a tree.
 The life cycle of our IT equipment must be carefully designed to follow the "cradle to cradle " (cradle to cradle) principle.
 The cradle to cradle concept is that end-of-life products should form the basis for new ones, without becoming waste (Hauschild 2021).
 While a life cycle in the traditional sense refers to a cradle-to-grave process, the cradle-to-cradle concept is without a "grave" because the end of one product becomes the beginning of a new one.
 In other words, the materials that go into the production of our hardware in digital systems must be reused all the way to the creation of new products.

 ### Beware of the rebound effect
-Digitalization often creates a lot of value because it can streamline many processes.
+digital development often creates a lot of value because it can streamline many processes.
 Something that takes a long time to complete manually can be done in a snap with the right IT solutions.
 But not all streamlining can pay off.

 The rebound effect is the name given to the phenomenon that efficiency improvements can lead to increased consumption.
 In other words, making a technology more efficient, for example, is not sustainable in itself - as long as this efficiency improvement leads to increased consumption.
 You can see this phenomenon play out in many contexts: For example, the dramatic increase in access to storage space has not led to us using less memory to store our images, videos and texts - but to us increasing the resolution of the images we take, filming more and saving more documents.